image0

 Topics provide the basic connection point between publishers and subscribers.
 The Topic of a given publisher on one node must match the Topic of an associated subscriber on any other node.
 If the Topics do not match, communication will not take place.

-A Topic is comprised of a Topic Name and a Topic Type.
+A Topic is comprised of a Topic Name and a Topic Schema (Avro).
 The Topic Name is a string that uniquely identifies the Topic within a domain.
-The Topic Type is the definition of the data contained within the Topic.
-Topics must be uniquely defined within any one particular domain.
-Two Topics with different Topic Names but the same Topic Type definition would be considered two different Topics within the DDS infrastructure.
+The Topic Schema is the definition of the data contained within the Topic.
+Topics must be uniquely defined within any one particular namespace.

 Message integrity is enhanced by the inclusion of egress-time and arrival time (local system clocks) field in every topic (command , notification, and telemetry).
 The SAL software automatically performs validation to ensure early detection of clock slew or other time related problems.